 With that in mind, I thought I’d recreate them in my own kitchen.

-There's a couple different ways of doing this, you can make them entirely from scratch, or you can cheat and throw them together in about 20 minutes
+There are a couple of different ways of doing this, you can make them entirely from scratch, or you can cheat and throw them together in about 20 minutes flat, your choice.

 Puff Pastry (Here’s a link to Make Your Own) or you can use Puff Pastry Sheets